FINLAND (Unofficial translation)

 Patent Application and Record of Applications

-Section 1 Finnish patent applications shall be filed with the National Board of Patents and Registration of Finland (the Patent Office).
+Section 1 Finnish patent applications shall be filed with the Finnish Patent and Registration Office (the Patent Office).

 The provisions in this Decree concerning patent applications shall, unless otherwise specified, only apply to: